 Most tourists in Bali only ever seem to go to Kuta Beach.
 I’ve been amazed at the crowds in Kuta and equally amazed at how few crowds there have been elsewhere.
 With so many great places to see on Bali, you’d expect some people to venture off Kuta.
 Few do, which means you can explore the rest of the island in peace.
 One underappreciated place you should visit is the Jatiluwih rice terraces.

 One of the top ten things to see in Bali and front and center in every guidebook, these rice terraces are stunning.
 They give new meaning to the word green.
 They crawl up the sides of the hills like steps leading you towards the sky.
 And like so much of Bali, the terraces are equally as empty as beautiful.
 Except for a few people from nearby resorts, you won’t see anybody here.
-Plus, there’s even fewer people walking through the rice fields.
+Plus, there are even fewer people walking through the rice fields.
 It’s just you and nature.

 And that inaccessibility is what keeps the crowds away.
 Most people who leave Kuta end up in Ubud or the Gili Islands—places that are easy to get to with nice, cheap tourist buses and boats.
 Jatiluwih is a lot harder to get to and requires effort to explore, so you can see these beautiful rice terraces without hordes of people crowding you or ruining the scenery.